-1979: I was born on the same day, October 9, that historians agree Hanguel, the Korean language, was promulgated in 1446, which was also the day on which Ernesto ‘Che’ Guevara de la Serna was assassinated by Bolivian agents working under the order of the US CIA, in 1967.
+1979: I was born on the same day, October 9, that historians agree Hanguel, the Korean language, was proclaimed in 1446, which was also the day on which Ernesto ‘Che’ Guevara de la Serna was assassinated by Bolivian agents working under the order of the US CIA, in 1967.

 1985: I took my first Tae Kwon Do class in South Central Los Angeles during a celebration that sought to promote appreciation for cultural diversity.